KILTprotocol/docs/docs/participate/03_treasury_proposal.md

 Once the document has been signed, the signature must be made available to others to verify.
 The easiest way to do this is to store it somewhere publicly accessible, e.g., on IPFS or as a GitHub gist.
-This MUST include the document and signature.
+This must include the document and signature.
 The method of storing the document and the signature can vary, however, we recommend using IPFS or an equivelant such as Crust.
 The document can be retrieved easily can be verified by anyone with a DID.